 Let the boss be the

-By nature, senior-level executives are far more comfortable in the role of leader, rather than learner.
+By nature, senior-level managers and executives are far more comfortable in the role of leader, rather than learner.

 Yes, consulting time can get expensive,